darrenldl/ocaml-lxc/README.md

 # ocaml-lxc
-OCaml binding to LXC with idiomatic OCaml error handling
+OCaml binding to LXC with idiomatic OCaml API design

 ## Technical description & design
 Ctypes is used for stubs generation, and additional C "glue" code is used where necessary

-The design of the high level exposed API (`Lxc`) is largely derived from [go-lxc](https://github.com/lxc/go-lxc), and utilise OCaml types extensively to make semantics of returned value clear and allow better error handling
+The design of the high level exposed API (`Lxc`) is largely derived from [go-lxc](https://github.com/lxc/go-lxc), and utilise OCaml modules and types extensively to make semantics of returned value clear and functions ergonomic to use

 The low level internal API (`Lxc_c`) follows the LXC C API and added glue code closely